TG9541/stm8ef/README.md

 **Warning**:  the original ROM contents of most boards is read-protected and can't be read, and once erased the original function can't be restored (your board will be useless unless you write your own code).

-**Warning**: if your target board is designed to supply or control connected devices (e.g. a power supply unit) don't assume any fail-safe properties of the board (e.g. the output voltage of a power supply board might rise to the maximum without the proper software).
+**Warning**: if your target board is designed to supply or control connected devices (e.g. a power supply unit) it's recommended not to assume fail-safe properties of the board (e.g. the output voltage of a power supply board might rise to the maximum without the proper software).
 Disconnect any connected equipment, and if possible only supply the µC with a current limiting power supply!

 **Warning**: when working with unknown boards make sure to have at least a basic understanding of the schematics and workings of the board!
 The author(s) of this software can't help you reverse-engineering an unsupported board.
 Working knowledge of electronics engineering is assumed.
-Use common sense!

 Run `make BOARD=SWIMCOM flash` for building and flashing.